Obama announces new hostage response, but no U.S. ransoms

 Obama said more than 80 Americans had been taken hostage abroad since the Sept.
 11, 2001, attacks, and more than half had ultimately come home.
 White House Homeland Security Adviser Lisa Monaco said more than 30 Americans were now being held.

-The families of three slain U.S. hostages - Kayla Mueller, Abdul Rahman Peter Kassig and Steven Sotloff - said that they had faith that the policy changes would lead to more American hostages returning home.

-"When we see evidence of this occurring, it will further our healing," they said in a statement.

-(Reporting by Roberta Rampton, Susan Heavey and Mary Wisniewski in Chicago; Writing by David Storey; Editing by Andre Grenon and Eric Walsh)
+(Reporting by Roberta Rampton and Susan Heavey; Writing by David Storey; Editing by Andrew Hay and Andre Grenon)